-More than 700 million people, or 10% of the world population, still live in extreme poverty and is struggling to fulfil the most basic needs like health, education, and access to water and sanitation, to name a few.
+More than 700 million people, or 10% of the world population, still live in extreme poverty and are struggling to fulfil the most basic needs like health, education, and access to water and sanitation, to name a few.
 The majority of people living on less than $1.90 a day live in sub-Saharan Africa.
-Worldwide, the poverty rate in rural areas is 17.2 per cent - more than three times higher than in urban areas.
+Worldwide, the poverty rate in rural areas is 17.2 percent – more than three times higher than in urban areas.

 Having a job does not guarantee a decent living.
-In fact, 8 per cent of employed workers and their families worldwide lived in extreme poverty in 2018.
+In fact, 8 percent of employed workers and their families worldwide lived in extreme poverty in 2018.
 Poverty affects children disproportionately.
 One out of five children live in extreme poverty.
-Ensuring social protection for all children and other vulnerable groups is critical to reduce poverty.
+Ensuring social protection for all children and other vulnerable groups is critical if we want to reduce poverty.

 Architecture cannot lift people out of poverty, but the built environment can affect the impact of poverty on people’s life through access to housing and institutions that are affordable.

 The overarching principle is that buildings and services must secure the highest possible value from available funds and resources.
 This demands the development of new architectural solutions.
 As part of this, buildings must be designed using products and materials that do not compromise the environment, while maintaining the affordability of current, environmentally problematic solutions, such as the metal sheet roof.
-Furthermore, architecture, landscape design and planning must adapt the built environment to climatic, geographical and cultural contexts, working with the surrounding environment and not against it, to increase quality of life while helping inhabitants save on electricity and other services.
-As part of this, architects working on development projects must engage the local communities and help weak and poor citizens gain ownership to the built environment of which they are a part.
-Finally, the building process itself must take place under conditions that protect the environment as well as poor and marginalized stakeholders.
+Furthermore, architecture, landscape design and planning must adapt the built environment to climatic, geographical and cultural contexts, working with the surrounding environment and not against it, in order to increase quality of life while helping inhabitants save on electricity and other services.
+As part of this, architects working on development projects must engage the local communities and help weak and poor citizens gain ownership of the built environment of which they are a part.
+Finally, the building process itself must take place under conditions that protect both the environment and the poor and marginalized stakeholders.